rwaldron/johnny-five/docs/grove-lcd-rgb-temperature-display-edison.md

 board.on("ready", function() {

-  // Plug the Temperature sensor module
+  // Plug the Thermometer sensor module
   // into the Grove Shield's A0 jack var thermometer = new five.Thermometer({
     controller: "GROVE",